Formative Years in Indiana Lincoln Penny

 While in Indiana, his mother Nancy died.
 This was a terrible loss for 9-year-old Abraham.
 But his father later married Sarah Bush Johnston, who proved to be a kind and caring stepmother.
 The next time the family moved, Abraham was 21.

-Obverse (heads): Show the familiar Victor David Brenner likeness of President Lincoln featured since 1909.
+The obverse (heads) shows the familiar Victor David Brenner likeness of President Abraham Lincoln used on the penny since 1909.

 - IN GOD WE TRUST